yuh8/BLIP3o_annotated/README.md

 ## Data Loading

-Most of our training data use **WebDataset** from tar archives.
-To download and prepare the datasets:
+Most of our training data use Huggingface datasets to load **WebDataset**.
+To download the datasets:

 [Pretrain](https://huggingface.co/datasets/BLIP3o/BLIP3o-Pretrain)